9 Common Causes of a Leaking Roof

 Cracked Vent Booting

-Those pipes that stick up from your roof are vents to permit air and moisture to escape your home.
-They have a tight rubber ring placed around them called a boot as well as a flashing at the base to prevent leaks.
+The vents that stick up from your roof permit air and moisture to escape your home.
+They have a tight rubber ring around them (called a boot) and a flashing at their base to prevent leaks.
+The booting can corrode and crack over time, causing a leaking roof.

 Ice Dam Build Up